Treewalking/treewalking-site/_pages/about.md

 over the years within Product Delivery.
 I have been lucky enough to work in this industry during the Agile, DevOps and Lean revolutions, but also while organisations grappled with the off-shore, near-shore and on-shore resourcing models.

-Treewalking brings together a collection of minds that have worked through this period for a range of organisations and industries.
+Treewalking brings together a collection of minds ('The Treewalkers') that have worked through this period for a range of organisations and industries.
 It particularly focuses on a period of time when we got the opportunity to bring our collective minds together and built a Product Delivery organisation from the ground up.
 Treewalking is really the manual for how this was done, including the mistakes, in a hope that our experience will help others on this journey.